Aries Toledo Decathlon

-In the 100m Toledo timed 11.04, although disappointed as it’s off his PB of 10.81 set at the Thai Open last year.
-While Singkhon led with 10.87 Van Su Bui of Vietnam won Toledo heat in 11.02.
-Janry Ubas after his long jump gold also won his heat in 11.06.
+In the 100m, Toledo timed 11.04, although disappointed as it’s off his PB of 10.81 set at the Thai Open last year.
+While Singkhon led with 10.87, Van Su Bui of Vietnam won the Toledo heat in 11.02.
+Janry Ubas, after his long jump gold, also won his heat in 11.06.

 However, Toledo ran a PB in the 110 Hurdles of 15.16 behind Sitipon (Thailand) 14.85 and Bui of Vietnam 14.98.

-In addition in the 400m Toledo timed 47.71 improving on his 48.13 PB at the PATAFA time trials last month.
+Also, in the 400m, Toledo timed 47.71 improving his 48.13 PB at the PATAFA time trials last month.
 And the fastest ever time by a Filipino Decathlete.
 Singkhon ran 48.05.
-Toledo 400m was the fastest 400m of the whole competition.
-And Ranks him second behind Fil-Heritage athlete Trenten Beram on the national ranking lists.

 However, Toledo ran a decent 4:45.13 in 1500 behind Bui of Vietnam 4.42.05.

-Also there was a very impressive 7.83m from Suttisak which is the best jump in the competition even ahead of Ubas 7.78m.
+Also, there was a very impressive 7.83m from Sutthisak Singkhon, which is the best jump in the competition even ahead of Ubas 7.78m.
 And 2nd to Ubas on the 2017 SEA Ranking Lists.
 Aries was second in the Deca Long Jump 7.31m (PB 7.22m last year).

 Mighty Aries Toledo close to 7000 points at first international Decathlon